-- 1) Up to thirty (30) passes for its players and other team personnel - 2) Up to two (2) passes for properly licensed medical personnel.
-These individuals must be listed on the school's Team Data Form. - 3) Three (3) administrative passes will be provided for the Superintendent, Principal and Athletic Director.
+- 1) Up to thirty (30) passes for its players and other team personnel - 2) Three (3) administrative passes will be provided for the Superintendent, Principal and Athletic Director.
 These passes allow bearer access to the stadium.

 D. Bands:

 Bands from participating schools may be permitted to play during games in the tournament series provided they maintain an atmosphere of sportsmanlike conduct.
 Halftime and pre-game performances by bands on the playing field shall be permitted provided: